stat545ubc-2021/mda-tami-kali/README.md

 - focus is on the *cancer_data* set

 - includes 3 folders, which organize all three milestones for the project (milestone 1, 2, 3), which contain the  the .rmd file, and .md file (accompanied by  .png files: graphs produced by the code)
-- to view the project, simply open the .md file, graphs should be rendered
+- to view the project, simply open the .md file, graphs should be rendered - this is the readable version within github
 - the code is in R, the rmd file can be opened with R studio to interact with the files

 # milestone 1 #